Heading to the beach in Mallorca or Spain this weekend? This is what you should know because it could cost you dearly

 -

 Illegal street vending: Selling goods without a permit can cost up to €1,500.
-Street vendors are common in Mallorca despite police crarckdowns.
+Street vendors are common in Mallorca despite police crackdowns.

 -